jnidzwetzki/bboxdb/docs/_posts/2016-12-13-user-defined-filter.md

 To define a new user defined filter, the interface `UserDefinedFilter` has to be implemented.
 In the methods `filterTuple(Tuple, String)` and `filterTuple(Tuple, Tuple, String)` has the filter code to be implemented.

 The first method is called when a single tuple needs to be filtered.
 In addition to the tuple, a user defined value is passed to the method.
 The value is determined by the user which executed the query.
-The value can be used to change the behavior of the filter (e.g., let only tuple pass that contains this value) Depending on the method return value (`true` or `false`) the tuple is sent back to the client or nor.
+The value can be used to change the behavior of the filter (e.g., let only tuple pass that contains this value) Depending on the method return value (`true` or `false`) the tuple is sent back to the client or not.

 The second method is executed, when two tuples need to be filtered (e.g., in a join operation).
 Like in the first filter operation, also a user defined value is passed to the method call.

+The filter has to be compiled and embedded in a custom .jar file.
+To work with this filter, every node has to load this filter into its class path.
+To accomplish this, the created .jar file has to be placed in the directory `$BBOXDB_HOME/bin/third_party_libs/`.
+The content of this directory is synchronized across the whole cluster on every `$BBOXDB_HOME/bin/manage_cluster.sh bboxdb_upgrade` call.

 ### Example: A user defined filter that filters strings